CodingWithEjay/pseudospeech-dialogue-boxes/README.md

 **Alarm[0]**

-The alarm advances stringPrinted 1 character along stringText, the full text to be displayed, at every iteration.
 The actual speech playing part of this event is shown in the code below.
 Essentially, if there is a newline or stop in stringText, the dialogue box will slow down its speed for 1 character, making for "natural" sounding breaks in the pseudospeech.
 If there is no newline or stop, the alarm will either begin playing the speech sound or stop the speech sound and play it anew.

 ```gml
 // If the char at the current position is a newline or stop,